aaron-grau/curic/javascript/readings/js-intro.md

 JavaScript runs in 2 main environments:
 + the browser;
-+ and Node, a server-side JavaScript framework.
++ and server-side.

-We'll start out in the Node environment in order to focus on Javascript basics and work our way up to browser Javascript later.
+We'll start out using [Node](#node), a server-side JavaScript framework in order to focus on Javascript basics and work our way up to browser Javascript later.

-## Service-Side JS
+## Server-Side JS

 JavaScript's genesis comes from the browser; it was designed by Netscape to add dynamic code inside Netscape Navigator.
 JavaScript code was traditionally run by